 Types of Lordosis

-There are two primary types of lordosis: cervical and lumbar lordosis, affecting their respective parts of the spine.
+There are two primary types of lordosis: cervical and lumbar lordosis, affecting their respective parts of the spine (the neck and lower back respectively).
 These are then further subdivided into five secondary categories:

 1. Postural Lordosis